Ed.D. Community College Leadership

 - Faculty and Instructors

 Experience a flexible learning environment.
-Our online classes, combined with a one-week on-site course at NIU Naperville or University of Lake County each summer, allows you to earn your degree in three years.
+Our online classes, combined with a one-week on-site course at NIU Naperville each summer, allows you to earn your degree in three years.
 Each summer, you'll take two hybrid courses that require a one week face-to-face meeting.

 The course will meet Monday-Friday from 8:30am-4:30pm with a one hour break.
 Build relationships throughout the program and beyond.
 Our program provides you with opportunities to network, collaborate and learn with a small cohort of fellow practitioners.
 When you graduate, you will join our strong alumni network, which includes top administrators at community colleges throughout our region.